kmartin1096/Keith-Martin-Portfolio/README.md

 • Performed data cleaning and analysis of 7000 ANES survey samples, employing time series regression and mediation analysis.
 • Discovered significant increases in immigration attitudes among liberals and Democrats

+### Housing Data Price Prediction
+• Utilized machine learning techniques including Principal Component Analysis (PCA), Ridge and Lasso Regression, and Boosted Tree Models.
+• Conducted comprehensive analysis to evaluate the predictability and interpretability trade-offs among these models for house price prediction, utilizing training data to assess and compare their accuracy and performance.

 ### Work Experience

 Berry Appleman & Leiden LLP	- New York, NY